Large for Gestational Age

 Babies who are large for gestational age are at higher risk for a breathing problem called respiratory distress syndrome.
 They also may be at risk of breathing meconium into the lungs around the time of birth.

 Birth injuries such as a broken collar bone or damaged nerves in the arm (brachial plexus) are more common in babies who are very large for gestational age.
 These babies also may need to stay in neonatal intensive care because of breathing problems, low blood sugar (hypoglycemia), or both.
 The risk for problems increases as the birth weight increases.
-The risks are highest for babies who weight more than 9 pounds 15 ounces (4,500 grams).
+The risks are highest for babies who weigh more than 9 pounds, 15 ounces (4,500 grams).